Sage - Salvia Officinalis

 It can give you relief from a cough, cold, and infections in your chest and respiratory tracts.
 It also provides relief from congestion that results from the common cold.

 Sage essential oil reduces fevers by fighting infections and reducing inflammation caused by them.

 It facilitates excretion and eliminates constipation by promoting the discharge of certain fluids, as well as stimulating the intestines.

 If all the properties of this essential oil are to be described with a single term, ‘stimulant’ would be the appropriate one.
 Most of the properties it displays are different expressions of this property.
 It stimulates the brain, nervous system, liver, spleen, and the circulatory and excretory systems, thereby activating and optimizing them.

 Sage essential oil helps to manage dermatitis, herpes, psoriasis, sinusitis, asthma and bronchitis, accumulation of phlegm, cerebral palsy, depression, sciatica, and lumbago as well as induces mental stability, alertness.

 Word of Caution

-Being a nervous stimulant, those with epilepsy, hysteria, or a history of either, should avoid using it.
+Being a nervous stimulant, those with epilepsy, or a history of neurological disorders, should avoid using it.
 Furthermore, since it contains camphor and camphene, which are toxic in nature, it should be avoided during pregnancy.